-Locke's argument for the consciousness theory also invokes a series of thought experiments.
+Locke's argument for the consciousness theory invokes a series of thought experiments.

 He considers a prince who transfers his consciousness to a cobbler.

 Though he inhabits a different human being, Locke argues, it is the same prince in the pauper's body.

-Locke also considers the case of a day and night man, a single man who has one consciousness in the day and one in the night, like Jekyll and Hyde.
+Locke also considers the day and night case, a single biological human who has one consciousness in the day and one in the night, like Jekyll and Hyde.

-In this case, Locke says, we are tempted to say that there are two people in one biological man.
+In this case, Locke says, we are tempted to say that there are two people in one biological human.

 Locke's solution to the problem of personal identity helps explain his objection to the soul theory.

-The soul theory posits that sameness of soul, taken as a substance, suffices for sameness of person.
+The soul theory says that sameness of soul, taken as a substance, suffices for sameness of person.